Rencontrez l’homme et le jardinier

 What was your first experience of designing a garden?

 After school at Versailles, one of my school friends teamed up with me to design a garden for a small chateau near Chantilly, north of Paris.
-The experience was really interesting because not only did we design with 2 minds and 4 hands, but I was also assigned to oversea the build-up of what we had designed.
+The experience was really interesting because not only did we design with 2 minds and 4 hands, but I was also assigned to oversee the build-up of what we had designed.
 The house had a very interesting past, it had been built in the 17th Century and the garden was a total blank canvas.
 We wanted to twist this history (a classic medieval kitchen garden, symmetry and different chambers) with ultimate modernism (straight lines, colour combinations, contemporary mixed borders).
-I then spent the whole winter there digging holes with a little team, planting 1200 grasses, installing a vast irrigation system, bringing and planting so many trees, shrubs and perennials.
+I then spent the whole winter there digging holes on my own, planting 1200 grasses, installing a vast irrigation system, bringing and planting so many trees, shrubs and perennials.
 My friend was very good at the lines, my added value was more on the gardening side.
 I then realised the constant combination between the two: thinking as a gardener when you design, and as an architect when you plant.

 What inspires you the most?